 We love to share our passion for architectural metalwork and speak as guest speakers at a number of events..

-Giving back to our craft is engrained in The Ironwork Studio’s DNA.
+Giving back to our craft is engrained in our DNA

-Bethan is a Trustee for the National Heritage Ironwork Group (NHIG).
-We are two of the five founding members who established the Group in 2009.
-We’ve played key roles in its development such as:
+Bethan is a Trustee for the National Heritage Ironwork Group (NHIG)and we are two of the five founding members who established the Group in 2009.
+We’ve played, and continue to play, key roles in its development.

-- Bethan served on the council of the British Artist Blacksmiths Association, organising five exhibitions (2004 – 09)
+Both Chris and Bethan both served many years on the council of the British Artist Blacksmiths Association

 In 2007 Bethan was one of 15 internationally-selected team leaders who designed and then supervised a masterclass to make elements for The Pillar of Friendship sculpture.
 This was a major public art project created collaboratively by 300 blacksmiths from across the world.